 Required Language Skills

 Transportation will be by foot, bicycle, or local public transportation.
 Public transportation is available near Volunteers’ sites and, in most cases, goes several times a week to and from the nearest urban area or trading center.
 Public transportation is likely to be crowded and uncomfortable.
-Travel to farmers’ homes, demonstration sites and the farmers’ training center may require walking 30 minutes or more each way or riding a bike for 5 to 10 miles (a helmet will be provided to you, which must be worn at all times).
+Travel to farmers’ homes, demonstration sites and the farmers’ training center may require walking 30 minutes or more each way or riding a bike for 5 to 10 miles (a helmet will be provided to you, which must be worn when riding).
 Due to safety risks, Peace Corps Ethiopia prohibits the use of motorcycles or vehicles by Volunteers.

 Sexual mores in Ethiopia are very conservative and strict, and you are expected to respect them.
-Public displays of romantic affection between members of the opposite sex are not generally socially acceptable.
+Public displays of romantic affection with members of the opposite sex are not socially acceptable.
 Ethiopia has some restrictive laws that target certain sexual acts.
 Volunteers will need to be mindful of cultural norms and country-specific laws, and use their best judgment to determine how to approach topics related to sexual orientation and gender identity in their communities and host countries.
 Staff and Volunteers will address this topic during pre-service training, and identify support mechanisms for trainees.
 Please refer to the Local Laws and Special Circumstances of the U.S. Department of State’s travel page for more information.